-Internal governance of how stakeholders are approached is managed through the Pilot Site Committee, which consists of representatives of each Pilot Site and the WP6 Communications lead, and are the access points for any communication activities within each area.
+Internal governance of how stakeholders are approached is managed through the Pilot Site Committee and the key contacts for each Pilot Sites are the access points for any communication activities within each area.
 Therefore, it is vital that all work package activities are listed in the Work Package requirements section of this document, with as much notice as possible, so any interactions can be scheduled and managed through a minimum of six local workshops/webinars for each of the five pilot sites spread throughout the project life span and run in the local language.
-Alongside local workshops there are three project level international stakeholder webinars that will be run at a European level for both pilot site communities but also replicator communities in English as a default but with translation where required.
+Alongside local workshops there are three project level international stakeholder webinars that will be run at a European level for both pilot site communities but also replicator communities in English as a default but with translation where possible.